GorML/Neural-Network-Zoo/README.md

 :eagle: Swift for Tensorflow

-### :dart: Short-term goal is to assemble a model zoo of neural networks in the fields of:
+### :dart: Goal is to assemble a model zoo of neural networks in the fields of:

 :eyes: Computer Vision